Can Murray make his mark on Wimbledon anniversary?

 So, if it is to be his last one - or one of his last few - he wants it to be good.
 He wants to give us a present reminder of just how good he was.

-All the recent first round defeats can dull the sense of just what a tennis genius he was in his heyday.
+All the recent first-round defeats can dull the sense of just what a tennis genius he was in his heyday.

 During all the rain last week at the Rome Masters, they showed a re-run of the 2016 final when he dismantled Djokovic in straight sets.
 A few weeks later, he would meet the Serb again at the French Open, taking the first set before succumbing in the second of the three Grand Slam finals he reached that year - before defending his Olympic gold and winning the ATP Tour finals.